Special Reserve: Formation

 Some 35,000 former militiamen, representing about 60 per cent of the Militia, transferred into the Special Reserve.
 A further 20,000 new recruits were enlisted, though 6,100 of them joined the army before completing their initial six months' training and some 2,000 were quickly rejected on medical grounds.
 Many that did pass the medical were nevertheless in poor shape physically.
 The reserve failed to attract sufficient recruits, and it was consistently 16–18 per cent short of its 80,300 establishment.
 Because of the long training requirement, those it did attract tended to be the unemployed and the young, in many cases too young, with boys as young as 15 being accepted.
 The problem was particularly acute in the officer corps; only 283 of the 18,000 men who had by 1912 graduated from the OTC had joined, leaving the Special Reserve some 50 per cent short in subalterns.

+From March 1911, former Regular soldiers, up to 36 years of age, could enlist into the Special Reserve as long as certain conditions were met.
+They were not permitted to serve beyond the age of 42.
+They were exempted from basic training, but would attend the annual camp.

 In 1910, Haldane established the Veteran Reserve, renamed later to National Reserve.
 It was recruited from former pre-Territorial Force auxiliaries, time-expired territorials and ex-regular soldiers.
 Faced with a shortfall in the Special Reserve of 13,000 in 1914, Haldane's successor, John Seely, identified the similar number of National Reservists who had agreed to be liable for service overseas as the means of bringing it up to establishment.